Best Times to Post on Social Media: Platform-Specific Guide for 2026

 Instagram remains one of the most active platforms across all age groups.

-You want your posts to go live when people are easing into the day or taking breaks, and before they’ve logged off.
+During the week, aim for mid-morning to early evening.
+You want your posts to go live when people are easing into the day, taking breaks, or checking in during business hours, before they log off.

 When’s the Best Time to Post on TikTok?

-TikTok shows similar user behaviour to Instagram, but the data around timing is just as scattered.
+TikTok shows similar user behavior to Instagram, but the timing data is just as scattered.
+Like Instagram, widely cited sources give conflicting takes on the best time to post on TikTok.

 When’s the Best Time to Post on LinkedIn?